Arpita-Vishwakarma/unified-payments-gateway/README.md

-# Unified Payments Gateway (UPI Payment UI)
+# Unified Payments Gateway

-A modern, user-friendly unified payment gateway built with Flask and Razorpay integration.
-This application provides a seamless UPI payment experience with multiple payment options and beautiful UI.
+Unified payments system integrating Razorpay for UPI and online payments, including signature verification and automated transaction storage.

 ## 🎯 Project Overview

-The Unified Payments Gateway is a Flask-based web application that integrates with Razorpay to process payments securely.
-It provides an intuitive interface for users to select payment amounts and complete transactions through UPI, debit cards, and other payment methods supported by Razorpay.
+The Unified Payments Gateway is a Flask-based web application that integrates with Razorpay to securely process payments.
+It provides an intuitive interface that allows users to select payment amounts and complete transactions using UPI, debit cards, and other payment methods supported by Razorpay.

 ## ✨ Features